Home Care Packages Replacement

 You can live in the community or in an aged care facility.
 This service is tailored to suit your individual circumstances.

-Through Catholic Homes, you can access aged care services via a Home Care Package/Support at Home.
+Through Catholic Homes, you can access aged care services via Support at Home (previously Home Care Packages).
 Geraldton clients can also access some services through the Commonwealth Home Support Program (CHSP), which is only available in the Geraldton area for Catholic Homes.
-As part of your Home Care Package / Support at Home, you can access a wide range of elderly support, including physiotherapy, podiatry, occupational therapy, clinical services, medication management, personal care, domestic assistance, transport services and social support.
+As part of your home care, you can access a wide range of elderly support, including physiotherapy, podiatry, occupational therapy, clinical services, medication management, personal care, domestic assistance, transport services and social support.

-To access an affordable home care package/support at home with Catholic Homes, seniors should initially contact My Aged Care.
+To access affordable support at home with Catholic Homes, seniors should initially contact My Aged Care.

 Home care services do include meal preparation, cooking and clean-up.